i-on-project/core/docs/api/user/Authentication_Endpoints.md

 ## Detecting Request Completion

 To detect the request completion the user should use the notification methods that were provided.
-Since only `"POLL"` is supported at the moment the user should send multiple `GET` requests to a special URI that will inform if the authentication procedure was completed, returning the necessary tokens for access control.
+Since only `"POLL"` is supported at the moment the user should send multiple `POST` requests to a special URI that will inform if the authentication procedure was completed, returning the necessary tokens for access control.

 ### Using POLL

 ```
-Method: GET
+Method: POST
 Endpoint: /api/auth/request/bff43137-95a6-4ef0-afbf-906652695e1b/poll
 ```